1964 Danish Cup final: Post-match

 Following the conclusion of the season's cup final, the winning team's captain Jens Jørgen Hansen was presented with the cup trophy while present on the football field by the chairman of the Danish FA, Ebbe Schwartz — the trophy could be kept in the club's temporary possession for one year.
-According to the proportions of the cup tournament, a club needed to win the present trophy five times in a row or six times in total, obtaining so called lots, to keep the then cup trophy in play permanently – the same rules applied for the trophy of the Danish league championship.
+According to the proportions of the cup tournament, a club needed to win the present trophy five consecutive seasons or six times successive, obtaining so called lots, to keep the then cup trophy in play permanently – the same rules applied for the trophy of the Danish league championship.
 At a reception later the same day, hosted by the Danish FA at their offices, the players on the winning team were also honored with eleven gold medals awarded by Schwartz, while the eleven players on the losing team received silver medallions.
 The victory was the first time that Esbjerg fB had won the competition in their club's history, and the seventh time out of the competition's ten editions, that a team from the Jutland FA won the cup title.

 A committee of Copenhagen-based journalists from the organisation of Danish sports journalists, Danske Sportsjournalister (DS), named Esbjerg fB's 26 years old centre-forward Carl Bertelsen as the man of the match (Danish: Årets Pokalfighter; MoM) with a majority of the votes.
 As representative for the sports journalists behind the installation of the award, sports editor Poul Prip Andersen of Berlingske Tidende handed Bertelsen a silver cup after the football match.
 Bertelsen received four votes in the MoM election, Odense KFUM's half back Regnar Laursen obtained two votes, while the Funen inner wing Jørgen Nielsen got one vote.